|This is actually a letterboxed image from the DVD...|

 Airing from April to October of 2006, Gundoh Musashi aired on BS-i, TBS/Tokyo Braodcasting Ssytem's satellite affiliate, and was the creation of legendary manga-ka Monkey Punch, the creator of Lupin the 3rd.
 Right when the first episode aired people could tell that something was definitely wrong with this show.
 Right from the first few seconds of the opening theme you could tell that this show was not starting on the right foot, but unlike an anime like Zaizen Jotaro, which was able to recover from a bad first episode, Gundoh Musashi never really recovers, and it can be argued that it actually gets worse the further you go in.
 I will admit, though, that the concept behind it is actually really neat and that the characters do have that fun style to them that Monkey Punch is known for, but when the production itself is as horrific as this show is, even the greatest story ever told will simply drown to its death.

 Though it is pretty blasphemous to have Musashi Miyamoto be a gun user and not a sword user (he always has his sword with him, but he only really uses it once [the 1st episode]), he balances it out by being a good bit brash and sarcastic, leading to him being fun to watch.
 And, let's be honest, having him use guns is no less ridiculous of an idea than how Sengoku BASARA portrays him, which is a hyperactive teenager that fights with two giant boat oars.
 Rounin, Musashi's partner, is also entertaining and is usually the calmer person of the two; he's the Daisuke Jigen to Musashi's Lupin.
-The other members of Musashi's group are Ninjataro, a young ninja who calls himself "Musashi's first student", Desperado, a foriegn woman who originally wants Musashi dead due to a misunderstanding that lead her to belive that Musashi killed her father, Danjou, Kaguya's personal guard, Kaguya herself, and Princess Yume, who has mystical defensive powers.
-On the other side you have Ryougen, who's actually the most comical character and though he can fight back, as proven during his sole fight with Musashi, he's effectively useless without Yasha, Dabi-no-ji, a mysterious inventor who seems to side with Ryougen for his own personal reasons, and Yasha herself.
+The other members of Musashi's group are Ninjataro, a young ninja who calls himself "Musashi's first student"; Desperado, a foreign woman who originally wants Musashi dead due to a misunderstanding that lead her to believe that Musashi killed her father; Danjou, Kaguya's personal guard; Kaguya herself; and Princess Yume, who has mystical defensive powers.
+On the other side you have Ryougen, who's actually the most comical character and though he can fight back, as proven during his sole fight with Musashi, he's effectively useless without Yasha; Old Man Dabi, a mysterious inventor who seems to side with Ryougen for his own personal reasons; and Yasha herself.
 There's also appearances of Yukimua Sanada and some members of his Ten Braves, with Sasuke Sarutobi becoming a major character himself.
 Sasuke and Ninjataro look exactly alike, and their relation to each other becomes a underlying plot point for a few episodes.
 For a show that is generally considered one of the absolute worst anime ever, there is a good amount to potentially like.

 Gundoh Musashi is an anime, so therefore the animation is an extremely important part of the production.
 Limited animation is fine as long as the show doesn't need anything more than that, and even sub-par animation can be forgiven to a point if the show itself is good enough.
 Gundoh Musashi's animation, though, goes beyond sub-par and limited and reaches a low that is hard to match.
 Literally every episode is filled with problems, and listing every moment that goes wrong would simply take too long.
 So, instead, let me list off the biggest problems this show has, with some of it's most offensive moments: